prof. dr. M. (Michiel) Rienstra

-Research consists of conducting clinical studies to improve AF treatment, studying epidemiology of AF and its risk factors in PREVEND, Lifelines and Framingham Heart Study, uncovering the genetics of atrial fibrillation in part with the international AFGen onsortium, and applying novel bioinformatics tools to improve AF risk prediction.
+Research consists of conducting clinical studies and trials to improve AF treatment, also in the setting of HF; studying the epidemiology of AF and its risk factors (with emphasis on HF) in PREVEND, Lifelines; uncvering the genetics of AF within the international AFGen/TOPMED consortia; and applying bioinformatics/machine learning/artificial intelligence tools to improve AF risk prediction.